Maine mass shooting: What we know after 18 killed in Lewiston

 The manhunt

-An intensive manhunt is now under way for Robert Card, who has now been named as a suspect in the shootings.
+An intensive manhunt began for Robert Card, who was named as a suspect in the shootings.

 Police identified Mr Card as a person of interest after posting terrifying surveillance footage grabs on Facebook of the shooter entering the bowling alley armed with a rifle.